GoogleChrome/web.dev/src/site/content/en/metrics/inp/index.md

 ### Improving INP during page startup

-INP can be a factor during page load, because users may attempt to interact with a page as it's fetching JavaScript to set up event handlers that provide the interactivity required for a page to work.
+INP can be a factor during page load, because users may attempt to interact with a page as it's fetching JavaScript to set up event callbacks that provide the interactivity by the page.

 {% Aside %}
 Per the HTTP Archive, [Total Blocking Time (TBT)](/tbt/) has [a much stronger correlation with INP than it does with FID](https://github.com/GoogleChromeLabs/chrome-http-archive-analysis/blob/main/notebooks/HTTP_Archive_TBT_and_INP.ipynb).
 TBT is a lab metric, but if you're observing high TBT values in lab tools, that could be a signal that higher INP values in the field will be observed.